Inside: Creative ways to up your hostess gift game from just the ho-hum bottle of wine! ➡

-There are so many creative ways to elevate wine and other alcohol as a gift and I’ve come up with eight easy and fun ideas for you to use right here!
+There are so many creative ways to elevate wine and other alcohol as a gift – and I’ve come up with eight easy and fun ideas for you to use right here!

 Prosecco in pretty bottles with champagne flutes.

-The bottles that Prosecco and champagne come in now are simply beautiful on their own it’s almost a shame to throw them away.
+The bottles that Prosecco and champagne come in now are so gorgeous on their own it’s almost a shame to throw them away.
 And most of my friends always appreciate a bottle of bubbly.
 This brand’s bottle is one of my favorites to gift.
-This bottle with all of its facets would look beautiful with fairy lights inside after it is empty!
+The bottle with all of its facets would look beautiful with fairy lights inside after it’s emptied.
 And it’s under $20.

 I tie a pretty bow on it and usually pick up a pair of rhinestone encrusted champagne flutes at Homegoods to go with it.
-It makes such a beautiful hostess gift.
-I had to sub in plain flutes for photo purposes but the blingy glasses really add to the wow factor!
+This hostess gift always brings oohs and aahs from the ladies.
+I had to sub in plain flutes for photo purposes but the blingy glasses really do add to the wow factor!

 Cozy slippers with wine and chocolate.

 Who doesn’t love a cozy pair of slippers with a glass of wine or bubbly?
 And what makes it better?
-Chocolate!
+Chocolate.
 There are so many cute ways to use this idea depending on your slippers and ribbon.
-I’ve tied a wine glass ornament on top with Christmas ribbon here and tucked in a mini bottle of Prosecco and paired it with a hazelnut chocolate bar.
+Here I’ve tied a wine glass ornament on top with Christmas ribbon, tucked in a mini bottle of Prosecco, and paired it with a hazelnut chocolate bar.